 December came early, as every year, and I was invited to Nuremberg in Southern Germany to spend some days in the City of the famous painter Dürer and the world famous Nuremberg Christkindlesmarkt.

 What a winter wonderland!
-With the original Christkind, a ride on the old stagecoach, tons of gingerbread, liters and liters of mulled wine and Feuerzangenbowle and my new favorite: Schäufele, a part of the pork shoulder that tastes like … ah you know what, better make yourself a picture right here!
+With the original Christkind, a ride on the old stagecoach, tons of gingerbread, liters and liters of mulled wine and Feuerzangenbowle and my new favorite: Schäufele, a part of the pork shoulder that tastes like.

 My 2014 travel plans also brought be to picturesque Nuremberg in Southern Germany.